csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 ## Appendix

+### Methodology

+I took the most [up-to-date CrUX data](https://developer.chrome.com/docs/crux/history-api) (blended mobile and desktop data) for the most recent time period available on the final stage of the Tour (27 July 2025).
+CrUX data is based on real users’ experiences.

+I pulled that data into Google Sheets where I ran it through my own [CrRRUX algorithm](/2024/11/designing-and-evolving-a-new-performance-score/)—a metric designed to objectively and fairly rank a cohort of origins’ Core Web Vitals data.

+For each of the fastest and slowest three sites, I took the homepage and the product details page for their flagship, high-end road race bike.
+I then ran a series of synthetic tests with [WebPageTest](https://www.webpagetest.org/).
+Below are the tests and the relevant scripts.

 ### WebPageTest URLs and Scripts

-I ran WebPageTests for the fastest and slowest three sites’ homepages.
-Below are the tests and the relevant scripts.

 {% comment %}
 * [WebPageTest comparison](https://www.webpagetest.org/video/compare.php?tests=250727_ZiDc99_4G6,250727_ZiDcR0_4G7,250727_ZiDcFC_4G8,250727_ZiDcQQ_4G9,250727_ZiDc4Q_4GA,250727_ZiDc9W_4GB)